wso2-attic/vagrant-das/vagrantfile/README.md

 # Vagrantfile for WSO2 Data Analytics Server

-This section defines the procedure to execute run Vagrant resources for a setup of WSO2 Data Analytics Server.
+This section defines the procedure to run Vagrant resources for a setup of WSO2 Data Analytics Server.

 Please note that in order to run these Vagrant resources use, you need to install [Oracle VM VirtualBox](http://www.oracle.com/technetwork/server-storage/virtualbox/downloads/index.html),